-To listen to the call and to access the transcript, as well as the shareholder's letter and the financial statements for the quarter, all you need to do is go to Netflix's investor relations page.
+To listen to the call and to access the transcript, as well as the shareholder's letter and the financial statements for the quarter, all you need to do is go to Netflix's Investor Relations Page.

 A MyWallSt subscription gives you access to over 100 market-beating stock picks and the research to back them up.
-Our analyst team post daily insights, subscriber-only podcasts and the headlines that move the market.
-Get your free trial now!
+Our analyst team post daily insights, subscriber-only podcasts, and the headlines that move the market.
+Get your free access now!

 The Home of Successful Investing.